 - The speedboat.
 A boat with lots of people on board or fewer engines cannot travel as fast as a boat with less weight and more power.
 Each of the flexible liveaboards uses its own speedboat.

 - The conditions.
 Waves caused by the wind will slow down any boat, and speedboats are affected more than large boats.
-At the start and end of the season (late October & late April), there is more chance of bigger waves than during peak season (December-March).
-Also, the journey back is usually faster than the journey out because the speedboat is travelling in the same direction as the waves when coming back to the mainland.
+At the start and end of the season (late October & late April), there is more chance of bigger waves than during peak season.

 Our three flexible liveaboards’ dive centres and departure piers are in Khao Lak, which is one hour north of Phuket Airport by taxi.
 The boats usually use Tab Lamu Pier which is about 20 minutes south of central Khao Lak.
+But Saturday-Tuesday Koon9 uses a pier to the north of Khao Lak.
 The dive centres will collect you from your Khao Lak hotel and drive you to the pier for free.
 The pickup times are fixed, and they depend on the location of your hotel.
 They collect guests furthest from the pier first, and guest nearest to the pier last.

 When can we check in to our cabin?